Velocity-time Graphs

 The gradient of the velocity-time graph tells us about the acceleration of the object.
 The steeper the gradient, the greater the acceleration.

-A horizontal line means constant velocity - the object is moving at a steady speed in one direction.
-The velocity isn't changing, so acceleration = 0 as the gradient of the line is zero.
+A horizontal line means the object is travelling at a constant velocity - the object is moving at a steady speed in one direction.
+The velocity isn't changing, so acceleration = 0, as the gradient of the line is zero.

-A straight diagonal line going upwards means constant acceleration - the object is speeding up at a steady rate.
+A straight diagonal line going upwards means the object is travelling at a constant acceleration - the object is speeding up at a steady rate.
 The steeper the line, the greater the acceleration.

-A straight diagonal line going downwards means constant deceleration - the object is slowing down at a steady rate.
+A straight diagonal line going downwards means the object is travelling at a constant deceleration - the object is slowing down at a steady rate.
 This is a negative gradient.

 Worked Example:

-Calculate the acceleration for each section of the graph.
+Calculate the acceleration for each section of the blue graph

 Answer: